 In kindergarten, children begin to grow as independent readers and become more familiar and comfortable with reading.
 Reading is intertwined into the daily life of your kindergartner.
 A kindergarten classroom is full of words and labeled objects.
-Students read and talk about books, and read the day’s schedules, class letters, songs and poems throughout the day.
+Students read and talk about books, as well as read the day’s schedules, class letters, songs, and poems throughout the day.

 In order to build reading skills, your kindergartner:

 - Learns all of the letters of the alphabet (upper case and lower case) and their sounds.